Feeding Mandan’s Students

 - Require menus to adhere to the Dietary Guidelines for Americans.
 Food on school menus must contain 30% calories from fat, less than 10% of calories from saturated fat, at least 1/3 of the RDA for key nutrients like calories, protein, calcium, iron, vitamin A and C.

 We understand that not every child has the same preference for food and we do have options in place to accommodate that.
 In elementary school, children are allowed to have a choice between different kinds of fresh fruit, canned fruit, fresh vegetables and hot vegetables each day.
-They have their choice of a hot entrée or a deli sandwich.
+They have their choice of a hot entrée or boxed meal that still contains the same nutritional needs as our hot lunch.
 Each of these choices meets the United States Department of Agriculture (USDA) nutritional standards we must follow.

 We are required to offer five food groups at each meal.
 If they prefer, students only have to choose any of three of the five food group items.
 One requirement is that they must choose a fruit or a vegetable.

 We do our best to ensure that each student receives the meal of their choice.
 If for any reason, a child is not able to have their preferred choice, they are offered an alternative meal choice.
 If one food group item is no longer available, (including their choice of the main entrée, another main entrée will be offered) the child is offered an alternative item.
 In all cases, children will be offered the appropriate items to fulfill the nutritional requirements.

 Good nutrition is key to the optimal growth and development of children.
 Our nutrition staff strives each day to provide your children with tasty, healthy meals and because of this, we do not allow any outside food from other “restaurants” to be brought into our school cafeterias.
 We thank you for your continued participation in this matter.

 Mandan is full of amazing children and families.
 We are honored to help them learn and grow.
 We will continue to do our best to provide them with the nutrition they need to grow up to be the best people they can be.